 (Patty and Mary; Patty’s Great-great-grandfather Hugh McManus was brother to Mary’s grandfather Michael McManus, who was born May 1856.
 Credit: Patty O’Keefe).

 She then told us the house we were in was the farmhouse my Great -great-grandfather was born and grew up in - the one in the photograph in my mom's basement.
 She gave us a tour of the house and the land, made us food, and we all got to know each other better.
 She showed us letters she used to write to my Grandmother, and she found a picture of my Dad that she had in her house.
 That night she called all the distant relatives in the area (my third and fourth cousins) and we all went to the local pub.

-(Photograph of Hugh McManus, Patty’s Great-great-grandfather.
+(Photograph of Neil O'Keefe, Patty’s father and grandson of Hugh McManus.
 Credit: Mary McManus.)

 (Enjoying a drink at the local pub.
 Mary, Colin, Stephen, Patty, Michal – Michael and Colin are Patty’s third and fourth cousins respectively.
 Patty’s great-great-grandfather, Hugh McManus was brother to Felix McManus (born June 1865).
 Felix was grandfather to Michael and great grandfather to Colin Mc Manus.
 Credit: Patty O’Keefe.)